-The History of Court Reporting Education in the United States
+The history of court reporting education in the United States

 NCRA is not an accrediting agency, but all NCRA-approved programs are accredited by agencies recognized by the U.S. government.
 Each institution’s transfer of credit policy is governed by the standards of the particular agencies accrediting that institution.

-Scholarships & grants
+Scholarships and grants

 Court reporting students can apply for scholarships, earn grant money, and qualify for financial aid and tuition assistance.
 Visit the Student Resources page to find out how.

-Vision for Educational Excellence Task force
+Vision for Educational Excellence Task Force

 NCRA launched the Vision for Educational Excellence Task Force, a group tasked with developing a vision for the future of court reporting education and identifying steps that NCRA could take to make that vision a reality.
-An in-house survey was created to assess current practices at NCRA-certified and participating court reporting programs and to identify which of those practices actually drive positive student outcomes.
+An in-house survey was created to assess current practices at NCRA-approved and participating court reporting programs and to identify which of those practices actually drive positive student outcomes.
 The outcome of the survey is available in the NCRA Instructional Best Practices Survey Executive Summary.

-NCRA has shifted its role regarding steno theories from one of regulator to that of a "clearinghouse".
+NCRA has shifted its role regarding steno theories from one of regulator to that of a clearinghouse.